 After multiple delays and two years in limbo, Salem’s Lot finally seems to have a release date of October 11, 2024.
 Gary Dauberman, known for horror hits like Annabelle, IT, and The Nun, directs the film.
 Lewis Pullman (Top Gun: Maverick) stars in the lead role of Ben: Makenzie Leigh, Alfre Woodard, Bill Camp, and Pilou Asbaek co-star.

 In King’s 1975 novel, Ben returns to Jerusalem’s Lot to write his next book.
 He soon discovers that the house that terrified him as a child is filled with vampires.
 This isn’t the first adaptation of King’s tale.
-It had a film adaptation back in 1979 that became a classic.
+It had a 1979 film adaptation that became a classic.

 The Running Man

 Twisters actor Glen Powell is set to star in the movie.
-The adaptation, from visionary director Edgar Wright (Shaun of the Dead), is based on King’s novel.
-This is not the first time the story has come to the big screen.
-In 1987, Arnold Schwarzenegger played the role of Ben Richards.
+The adaptation, directed by visionary Edgar Wright (Shaun of the Dead), is based on King’s novel.
+This is not the first time the story has been adapted for the big screen.
+In 1987, Arnold Schwarzenegger played Ben Richards.
 A falsely convicted cop gets his shot at freedom when he is forced to participate in a TV game show where convicts and runners must battle killers for their freedom.

 Later